import numpy as np

 can be converted to a 'LineString'

-by extracting the individual points into a list
+by passing the points into a list

 , then passing them to shapely.LineString